casangi/casadocs/docs/api/casaconfig.rst

 Auto updates are then on by default and each subsequent use of CASA would check for updates (once a day) and update the measures and casarundata when new versions are found.

+**Note** measurespath must be set to some valid location when CASA starts.
+For monolithic CASA, when measurespath is None it will exit with a message that it needs to be set.
+It should be set in the casasiteconfig.py for monolithic casa by the site administrator or the user may set it in their personal config.py, but it must be set somewhere.

 startup.py
 ^^^^^^^^^^